CLINICAL REASONING: PART 1

 How does the diagnosis affect client function?

-How will team members be addressing with the client?
+How will team members be addressing with the

 What is the recovery process and time frame?